Retained Life Estates

-Joan and Henry Henderson '61, ages 77 and 78, still live in the house where they raised their three children.
-Joan and Henry are in good health and have no plans to move.
+Alice and David Ward '61, ages 77 and 78, still live in the house where they raised their three children.
+Alice and David are in good health and have no plans to move.
 Their house has appreciated greatly over the years and is now worth about $600,000.
 Their children are grown with homes of their own and have no interest in keeping the house in the family.

-Joan and Henry would like to make a large gift to Mount Holyoke College, but they don't feel comfortable giving a significant portion of their investment assets away.
+Alice and David would like to make a large gift to Mount Holyoke College, but they don't feel comfortable giving a significant portion of their investment assets away.
 They are excited to learn that they can give Mount Holyoke their house while continuing to live in it for as long as they wish.
 Their lifestyle won't change at all as a result of their arrangement.
 They also are attracted by the income tax charitable deduction of about $378,658* that they can use immediately to reduce their income taxes if they itemize their income tax deductions.

-- Joan and Henry can continue to live in their home for the rest of their lives.
+- Alice and David can continue to live in their home for the rest of their lives.